kolorobot/quarkus-petclinic-api/README.md

 This will create `zip` package with the `uber-jar`, `Dockerfile` and `config/application.properties`.

-- Upload `quarkus-petclinic-api-1.0.1-dist.zip` to AWS Elastic Beanstalk.
+- Upload `quarkus-petclinic-api-1.0.1-eb.zip` to AWS Elastic Beanstalk.

-> Note: See `src/main/docker/Dockerfile.eb` for more details.
+>Learn how to launch single container Docker environment with Quarkus based application on Elastic Beanstalk: https://blog.codeleak.pl/2020/03/deploy-quarkus-application-to-elastic-beanstalk.html

 ## Creating a native executable